eliseomartelli/eliseomartelli.it/_posts/2020-09-14-iot-vlan-edgeos.md

 ## EdgeOS specific configuration

 To configure the EdgeRouter we are going to use the CLI.
-We are going to **start** a configuration session by typing `configure` into the shell.
+We are going to **start** a configuration session by typing "configure" into the shell.

 1. **Create** a network group that targets [**RFC1918**](https://tools.ietf.org/html/rfc1918) networks: